yduf/yduf.github.io/_posts/2023-06-07-algorithm-heap.md

 - To compute the minimum (or maximum) element of a collection quickly.
 - To impress your non-programmer friends.

+There are two kinds of heaps: a max-heap and a min-heap which are different by the order in which they store the tree nodes.

+In a max-heap, parent nodes have a greater value than each of their children.
+In a min-heap, every parent node has a smaller value than its child nodes.
+This is called the "heap property", and it is true for every single node in the tree.

 see also
 - [Beating std::sort - Andrei]({% post_url 2019-09-20-fast-sort %})